 And its character.

 Medium.
-Technically speaking, the Lynx Trail is medium difficulty.
+Technically speaking, the Luchs Trail is medium difficulty.
 There are no roped or exposed sections that require a clear head for heights.
 You must be sure-footed and have mountain experience for the steep and rocky sections.
 Detours from the main path, e.g. summit ascents in Gesäuse, can also be difficult.

 There are two possibilities:

-Details of refreshment opportunities (huts, inns, etc.) along the trail are in the stage descriptions (top menu: “Stages”) on the Lynx Trail website.
+Details of refreshment opportunities (huts, inns, etc.) along the trail are in the stage descriptions (top menu: “Stages”) on the Luchs Trail website.
 If you are travelling with a group, we recommend booking in advance.

 2) Not all tourist accommodation allows dogs.
 Let them know that you will have your loyal companion with you before you book.